Skip to main content

 Icon zu Meilenstein

-Since 2022, we’ve been focusing more heavily on potential risks relating to working conditions, environmental protection or human rights in the producing countries.
-As soon as we identify risks, we initiate steps to investigate them more closely and evaluate them.
+Since 2022, we have been placing greater emphasis on potential risks related to working conditions, environmental protection, and human rights in the countries of origin.
+As soon as we identify any risks, we take further steps to investigate and assess them more closely.